Coors Total Near 11, Spread at 1.5 — Is the Cushion Mispriced?

 Colorado Rockies

-Why the underdog cushion still matters
+Why the 1.5-run cushion matters more than the favorite

 🌧️ Want the Full Forecast?